Visit San Antonio de Areco: A Traditional Gaucho Town near Buenos Aires

 This post may contain affiliate links.
 When you make a purchase using one of these affiliate links, we get paid a small commission at no extra cost to you.

 San Antonio de Areco is the gaucho capital of Argentina.
 A gaucho is an Argentine cowboy and an important part of the culture and history of the country.
 The gaucho is admired for his freedom and rugged romanticism, and has become a folk hero in Argentina in a similar capacity to the cowboy in the United States.
-This historic town is a portal into the historic gaucho world of Argentina.
+The small town of San Antonio de Areco is a portal into the historic gaucho world of Argentina and only a short trip from Buenos Aires

 How to Get to San Antonio de Areco